skytap/docker-machine-driver-skytap/README.md

 ### VM credentials
 Your source VM must be pre-configured as follows

-SSH User
+####SSH User
-Create a user setup for SSH access.
-This need only be password-based SSH.
-The Skytap driver will automatically create an insecure keypair for this user
+Create a user configured for SSH access.
+This need only be for password-based SSH.
+The Skytap driver will automatically create an insecure keypair for this user.

 You can optionally setup keys for the user ahead of time.
-To configure SSH access with the insecure keypair, place the public key into the ~/.ssh/authorized_keys file for the user.
+To configure SSH access with the insecure keypair, place the public key into the `~/.ssh/authorized_keys` file for the user.
 Note that OpenSSH is very picky about file permissions.
-Therefore, make sure that ~/.ssh has 0700 permissions and the authorized keys file has 0600 permissions.
+Therefore, make sure that `~/.ssh` has 0700 permissions and the authorized keys file has 0600 permissions.

-Password-less sudo
+####Password-less sudo
 The Docker installation requires password-less sudo.
 Configure it (usually using `visudo`) to allow password-less sudo for the SSH user.
 This can be done with the following line at the end of the configuration file:

   `{user} ALL=(ALL) NOPASSWD: ALL`